In the previous exercise, we calculated a contingency table of expected frequencies if there were no association between the

 influence questions.
 We then compared this to the observed contingency table.
 Because the tables looked somewhat different, we concluded that responses to these questions are probably associated.

 While we can inspect these tables visually, many data scientists use the Chi-Square statistic to summarize how different these two tables are.
-To calculate the Chi Square statistic, we simply find the squared difference between each value in the observed table and its’ corresponding value in the expected table; then add up those numbers:
+To calculate the Chi Square statistic, we simply find the squared difference between each value in the observed table and its corresponding value in the expected table, and then divide that number by the value from the expected table; finally add up those numbers:

 The Chi-Square statistic is also the first output of the SciPy function